Main Content

 Beware of Scams Targeting the Elderly

-Another common scam, aimed at grandparents, involves calling and impersonating the target’s grandchild or another close relative.
+Grandparent scams - Thieves take advantage of the elderly by impersonating the target’s grandchild or another close relative.
 The fake relative claims to be in a crisis situation, such as an accident or arrest, and asks for financial help right away.
-Artificial intelligence has made these scams even more convincing, since thieves can create video or audio featuring the victim’s loved one.
+Artificial intelligence has made these scams even more convincing, since thieves can create video or audio impersonating the victim’s loved one.
+Although the caller will convey a sense of urgency, it’s best to take some time, reach out to your relative directly, and investigate further before sending money.

 Please remember that if a call or email sounds urgent, threatening, or too good to be true, it's probably a scam.
 Don’t panic.
 Talk with someone that you trust.
 Take some time and do some research before moving, spending, or sending any funds as a result of an unexpected request.
 Hang up on unsolicited calls and don’t respond to unsolicited emails.